FAQ: Frequently Asked Questions

 Workers' compensation is a major expense for most Florida businesses, and it is important for employers to understand their duties and responsibilities under Florida law.
 When workers' compensation insurance is purchased as required by Florida law, business owners are protected from being sued (unless special circumstances exist) if one of their employees gets hurt or ill at the workplace.
 Under workers' compensation, when an employee gets hurt on the job, the insurance company will pay all medical bills and partial wage replacement for the employee.

 If you have a preferred agency in mind, please include the agency's name and address in the 'Message' section of the form.
-We will respond to your request promptly.

 "Who needs to obtain workers’ compensation coverage?”